N7ghtm4r3/BinanceManager/README.md

 In this example manager is NO signed type manager, but is the same for signed type managers

-- String: will return response formatted as String object
+- String: will return response formatted as {@link String} object

 ```java
 try {